-Two different flows are generated by the RO system: permeate water, corresponding to PW specification, and RO concentrate, which is recycled in the system in order to obtain a higher recovery with a lower consumption of inlet water.
-An additional devoted RO step might also be added to reduce the amount of concetrate water to be wasted.
+Two different flows are generated by RO systems: permeated, corresponding to the specific PW, and concentrated RO, which is recycled in the system to obtain a higher regain with a lower feed water expenditure.
+An additional stage in the RO process can be included to reduce water waste through the concentrated RO.

 BRAM-COR’s COR permeation capacities ranges from 100 until 20000 litres per hour (l/h) developed according to the cGMP and FDA indications, which include:

 Processes such as softening, decalcification, pre-filtration, degassing, nano-filtration, electro-deionisation, ozonation, UV treatment and microfiltration, can be considered in relation to feed water’s quality.
 In turn, water’s quality has to be compliant to the pharmacopeia’s quality levels if, for example, the water has to be used for the production of WFI.